 - To run

-Particularly active people do not perceive quiet activity as relaxation.
+Particularly active people do not perceive the quiet activity as relaxation.
 Instead, exercise is good at relieving tension.
 Pay attention to what relaxes you and take care of these breaks from stress in your everyday life, especially in stressful phases.
 Not just your skin, but your whole well-being will improve.

-What is good for the skin
+What is Good for the Winter Skin

 Problems with your skin are often complex and complex.
 Appropriate care can only be part of a solution.
-Diet, drinking and everyday life also play a crucial role.
+Diet, drinking, and everyday life also play a crucial role.
 Even small changes have a big impact.